Phil Ivey: Personal life

-Ivey was born in Riverside, California and moved to Roselle, New Jersey, when he was three months old.
+Ivey was born in Riverside, California, and moved to Roselle, New Jersey, when he was three months old.
 He graduated from Old Bridge High School in Old Bridge Township, New Jersey.

 Ivey resides in Las Vegas.
 In December 2009, Ivey and his then wife, Luciaetta, filed a joint petition for divorce after seven years of marriage.
 The divorce was granted on December 29, 2009.

-Ivey is a Los Angeles Lakers, Houston Rockets, and Buffalo Bills fan and can often be seen wearing basketball jerseys.
-Ivey's hobbies include video games, prop betting, and golf.
+Ivey is a Los Angeles Lakers and Houston Rockets fan.
+Aside from poker, Ivey's hobbies include sports betting, prop betting, and golf.
 He participated in the inaugural World Series of Golf, where he finished in fourth place in the final group.

 Ivey has given money to a number of charitable causes.
 In March 2008, he donated $50,000 to Empowered 2 Excel, a Las Vegas charity for underprivileged children, and later that week created the Budding Ivey Foundation, a non-profit organization to continue the work of his grandfather, Leonard "Bud" Simmons.
 The foundation raised $260,000 (mostly for Empowered 2 Excel) at a July 3, 2008, charity poker tournament, and is also involved in children's literacy projects and programs to feed the homeless.
 In 2010, he also partnered with the Make-A-Wish Foundation to bring three children to the Bellagio casino in Las Vegas.
 Each child was given $100 and competed in roulette, baccarat, and craps with Ivey.
 Ivey has also founded two companies.
 Ivey Poker, established in 2012 offers a "play for free" poker App that allows users to compete against Ivey and other pros.
 Ivey League was a poker training site with a full roster of professional coaches launched in 2014.